Not a witch (unless, he is)

 In mainstream RPGs, I think it usually takes the form of a malevolent spell caster standing somewhere behind a few minions blasting away at the PCs.
 To give her attacks a the flavor of witchcraft, the Game Master might choose a few spells thought fitting for a witch.
 Polymorph (or some other form of malevolent transformation) is a common choice.
 (I once put some player characters up against a mean old witch who had been transforming live gnomes into yard sculptures.)
 In any event, I think players usually experience witchcraft in the form of a conventional battle with a boss, one whose attacks are well known to them.

-Setting aside for the moment, the many benign variations of paganism, the form that witchcraft takes in human history isn’t a toe-to-toe with a green-faced woman zapping away at people with her wand.
-No, witchcraft isn’t that lady over there about to hit you with 3d6 worth of damage.
-The phenomenon may be gendered, at least in its common western variants, but her attacks just aren’t that obvious.
+Setting aside for the moment the many benign variations of paganism, the form that witchcraft takes in human history isn’t a toe-to-toe with a green-faced woman zapping away at people with her wand.
+No, witchcraft isn’t that ugly old lady over there about to hit you with 3d6 worth of fire damage.
+Her attacks just aren’t that obvious.

 Witchcraft is wondering why your crops failed this year.
 It is the deep suspicion that there is a reason your son fell down the stairs and twisted his ankle last week.
 Why did the cow stop producing milk anyway?
 And is that a sore throat you woke up with this morning?
 Wonder how that happened!
-Witchcraft is the deep dark suspicion that someone out there, perhaps someone you know and love, is responsible for these things.
+Witchcraft is the deep dark suspicion that someone out there, perhaps someone you know and love, is responsible for these seemingly random accidents.
 It’s the near certainty that someone you know, someone you probably think of as a friend, may actually wish you harm.
-Witchcraft is the fear that those very people might have the power to act on it.
+Witchcraft is the fear that those very people might have the power to act on that wish and actually bring you to harm.
 It’s the fear that the pEetty disasters of every day life could just be happening because someone you know is wielding just such powers against you.

 Of course, this is only a problem if you choose to see it that way, but the challenge as I see it that witchcraft poses for conventional gaming is how to cloak witchcraft in the form of uncertaintVy?
 Nobody has to do that, but doing so strikes me as an interesting challenge.
 To carry out this off, the witch must be able to attack without being detected.
 More than that, the players must not be all that sure whether or not they have been attacked at all.
 Better still, a world full of such wiItches would present players under no such attack whatsoever with the lingering fear that seemingly minor set-backs might well have been due to malLevolent causes.
 In such a world, every difficulty, and every problem, no matter how innocent it may seem, is actually cause for suspicion.
 The question is, of course, how to inflict that level of paranoia on them?